LinuxBeaver/GEGL-GIMP-PLUGIN_Rock_Text/README.md

 You need to build rock-text, zzwhite, mcol and zzmlayer and put them in /gegl-0.4/plug-ins

-If you already have gegl mcol installed from my previous plugins you should be good and as well be safe to overide it.
+If you already have gegl mcol installed from my previous plugins you should be good and it is still safe to overide it.
 ## Compiling and Installing

 ### Linux